Syllo/nvtop/README.markdown

   - Verify that you installed the wide character version of the ncurses library (libncurses**w**5-dev for Debian / Ubuntu), clean the build directory and restart the build process.
 - **Putty**: Tell putty not to lie about its capabilities (`$TERM`) by setting the field ``Terminal-type string`` to ``putty`` in the menu
   ``Connection > Data > Terminal Details``.
+- `NO GPU to monitor.` for NVIDIA GPUs:
+  - `nvtop` loads a shared library named `libnvml.so` (shipped with the NVIDIA drivers) to querry device information.
+If the library is not present, nvtop will not be able to monitor your NVIDIA device.
+  - On `WSL2`, the installation instructions are slightly different since the driver is being exposed by Windows to the virtual machine (see instruction link in [the WSL2 section](#wsl2)).
+If you install the NVIDIA linux drivers inside WSL2, you may encounter a version mismatch error or nvtop may silently not work at all.

 License
 -------